 You may need to get creative, but rest assured, if your app is a solid product that increases production, company culture, and customer satisfaction, the ROI should be there.

-External market use: When your mobile app is for an external market or consumers, the same rules apply.
+External market use: When your mobile or web app is for an external market or consumers, the same rules apply.
 Identify funding sources.

 - Will you use your life savings or cash in investments?

 - Is there a chance you’ll need outside investors, crowdfunding, or capital from friends and family?

 - What will you charge for the mobile or web app to produce an ROI?

 If you’re raising funding, get ready to pay for plenty of lunches, happy hours, sporting events, and maybe even a perk or two.
 You are going to be wining and dining with kinds of people.
 Remember that with family, you still have to see each other at Thanksgiving dinner.

 A word of advice on funding – be careful who you jump into bed with – not all business partners, lenders, and investors are created equal.
 You’ll need to make sure you retain your idea and don’t get bullied into changing it to suit someone else’s whims.